psmits/psmits/content/home/about.md

 # Biography

+I am a Data Science Fellow at Insight Data Science in Seattle.

 My training is as a paleobiologist.
 My previous academic work focused on analyzing macroevolutionary and macroecological patterns in the fossil record.
 My research focused on trait-dependent extinction, dynamics of functional diversity of species pools, and Bayesian approaches to modeling evolutionary and ecological data.
 My research has spaned a wide variety of taxa from mammals to crocodilians to forams, though my PhD focused on Cenozoic mammals and Paleozoic brachiopods.
 A common across my work is a continued use of modern statistics and data science tools such as [Stan](http://mc-stan.org/) and [R](https://cran.r-project.org/).

 I did my PhD as part of the Committee on Evolutionary Biology at the University of Chicago where I was advised by [Michael Foote](http://geosci.uchicago.edu/people/michael-foote/) and [Kenneth Angielczyk](https://www.fieldmuseum.org/about/staff/profile/611).
 I then completed a post-doc in [Seth Finnegan's lab](https://finneganlab.org/) at University of California -- Berkeley.
 I have since left academic science.